ozmend/traefik/README.md

-# traefik Docker Compose file by OZMEND
+traefik docker-compose file by OZMEND @2019